psfrolov/psfrolov.github.io/app/_posts/2015-01-17-providing-explicit-specializations-for-non-template-members-of-class-template.md

 ---

 <span class="drop-letter">C</span><span>++</span> is full of surprises (albeit
-not always good ones :smile:).
+not always good ones <i class="fa fa-smile-o" title="Smile"></i>).
 It is a well known fact that you can provide explicit specializations for function templates and class templates.
 But it was a total surprise to me, that you can provide explicit specializations for non-template members of class template without specializing the class template itself!

 ### Technical Details
 The following non-template members of class template can be explicitly